 Atopic Dermatitis in Skin of Color

 Assessing and treating atopic dermatitis in your patients with skin of color

+eczchanges: Talking About Atopic Dermatitis

+品

+Diagnosis and assessment

 Atopic dermatitis (AD) is the most common chronic inflammatory skin disease1.
 It affects ~19% of Black Americans2 and, in Asian countries, up to 10% of the adult population have the condition3.
-There is a growing appreciation that differences among various ethnic and racial groups present unique challenges when it comes to diagnosing this complex disease.
+There is a growing appreciation that differences among various ethnic and racial groups present unique challenges when it comes to diagnosing this complex

 Clinical pearls

 Typical presentations of AD in patients with skin of color

 PATIENTS OF ASIAN ANCESTRY

-• AD in patients of Asian descent may have features that are reminiscent of both AD and psoriasis; compared with White patients, there may be more well-demarcated, scaly plagues
+• AD in patients of Asian descent may have features that are there may be more well-demarcated, scaly plaques with greater

 PATIENTS OF AFRICAN ANCESTRY

+• Patients of African ancestry with AD, manifest with lichenoid papules or

+• Erythema in AD may be masked

+• Lesions may appear more papular/follicular-based (perifollicular accentuation) and with a more scattered extensor involvement^{6,7}

+E

+Visit website

-- Patients of African ancestry with AD, including African Americans, papules or profound xerosis5-7 - Erythema in AD may be masked by pigmentation or appear - Lesions may appear more papular/follicular-based (perifollicular accentuation) and with a more scattered - There is a greater burden of post-inflammatory AD flares5-7
+by pigmentation or appear purple, • There is a greater burden of post-inflammatory AD flares5-7

 PATIENTS OF LATINX ETHNICITY

 • Latinx patients are at higher risk of severe AD, which is

-Consider the presence of edema, skin warmth or scale when assessing the severity of AD, as darker skin tones may mask the defining characteristics of AD6.
+defining characteristics of AD6.

-Considerations for managing AD in patients with skin of color

-The treatment goals for any patient with AD remain the same: prevention and management of flares, addressing symptoms of pruritus, restoring the function of the skin barrier, and improving quality of life.
-Discussing proper skin care is a fundamental step in the treatment of AD; however, there may be unique challenges for managing AD in patients with skin of color^{6,11,12}.

-It is important not to undertreat patients with darker skin types

-- Target the underlying inflammation and protect the skin barrier - Moisturizers and emollients play an important role in AD

-The risk of pigmentary changes is an important consideration for patients with skin of color9

-- Atopic dermatitis lesions, or associated excoriations from - The contrast between the patient's normal skin tone in a greater disease burden^{6,15} - cause peri-lesional hypopigmentation, as well as striae, - Excoriations can lead to atrophic or hypertrophic
+DESCENT PATIENT OF US Fachn DESCEN 4 ENT Considerations for managing AD in patients with skin of color The treatment goals for any patient with AD remain the same: prevention and management of flares, addressing symptoms of pruritus, restoring the function of the skin barrier, and improving quality of life.
+Discussing proper skin care is a fundamental step in the treatment of AD; however, there may be unique challenges for managing AD in patients with skin of It is important not to undertreat patients with darker skin types - Target the underlying inflammation and protect the skin barrier - Moisturizers and emollients play an important role in AD management, The risk of pigmentary changes is an important consideration for patients with skin of color9 - Atopic dermatitis lesions, or associated excoriations from scratching, hyperpigmentation5 - The contrast between the patient's normal skin tone and dyspigmented skin can be disfiguring, resulting in a greater disease burden^{6,15} - Topical corticosteroids, particularly those of high potency, can cause peri-lesional hypopigmentation, as well as striae, particularly in - Excoriations can lead to atrophic or hypertrophic